arthur-debiasi/arthur-debiasi/README.md

 <a name="readme-top"></a>
-## About The Project
+## About Me

-This is Arthur <a name="readme-top"></a>Debiasi, a 30 years old Environmental Engineer switching to a Information Technology carreer, currently living in Macaé - Brazil and studying at [Trybe](https://betrybe.com).
+I am Arthur <a name="readme-top"></a>Debiasi, a 30 years old Environmental Engineer switching to a Information Technology carreer, currently living in Macaé - Brazil and studying at [Trybe](https://betrybe.com).

-Arthur is a Web Developer Person always thrilled to spend time and effort on projects.
+I am a Web Developer Person always thrilled to spend time and effort on projects.
 Arthur stands out on diverse and coletive teams by his collaborative and comunication skills.

-Problem solving is his passion.
-Perhaps challenge him to a [Clash of Code](https://www.codingame.com/multiplayer/clashofcode) match?
+Problem solving is my passion.
+Perhaps, challenge me to a [Clash of Code](https://www.codingame.com/multiplayer/clashofcode) match!

 ### Built With